AnkitaDasData/Ankita-Das-Data.github.io/README.md

 # Welcome to this page

-*Informational website - meaning that the emphasis is on function (structured text with simple formatting, links, images) and not form (intricate page design)*
+*Informational website - emphasis is on function (structured text with simple formatting, links, images) and not form (intricate page design)*

 **What is this page:** This page is showing [GitHub Pages](https://pages.github.com),